 WATCH — What’s your homeschooling style?
 Planner or free spirit?

-Dr. Marina Milner-Bolotin talks to a young CBC Radio – Kids News correspondent Alexia Sabau about effective strategies to study during the pandemic.
+Dr. Marina Milner-Bolotin talked to a young CBC Radio – Kids News correspondent Alexia Sabau about effective strategies to study during the pandemic.

 Could the school year be over because of coronavirus?

-Jason Markusoff from Maclean’s Magazine interviews Dr. Marina Milner-Bolotin on the challenges of learning during the pandemic and how we should not stop learning.
+Jason Markusoff from Maclean’s Magazine interviewed Dr. Marina Milner-Bolotin on the challenges of learning during the pandemic and how we should not stop learning.